stopthatastronaut/takofukku/readme.md

 - Packaging workflows driven out of github
 - Any project which doesn't use nuget packages

 However Octopus being Octopus, you can do pretty much anything with a bit of script.
-I look forward to seeing what kind of weird solutions this inpires.
+I look forward to seeing what kind of weird solutions this inspires, and what sort of things one might want to run on a git push.

-## Ooooh.
-What's a takofile?
+## OK, so...
+What's a **takofile**?

 A takofile is not unlike `appveyor.yml` or `.travis.yml`.
 It's a little file that lives in the root of your github repo, and defines a branch-to-environment mapping, a repo-to-project mapping, and some other common config bits.

 ## OK, so how do I hook this up?

-**Takofukku is in private beta right now.
+_Takofukku.io is in private beta right now.
 I'll be releasing it to the public at large very very soon.
 But if you want to be a guinea pig, feel free to hit me up.
 I am [@cloudyopspoet on Twitter](https://twitter.com/cloudyopspoet).
-For private beta users, the following will work *with the addition of a secret parameter*
+For private beta users, the following will work *with the addition of a secret parameter*_
-**

 Go to settings in your github repository and set up a webhook integration that captures the push event.
 Point that to